The Real Food Campus Commitment

 THE COMMITMENT TEXT

-• This includes: increasing procurement of real food, increasing institutional transparency and increasing student and community engagement.
+By signing the Commitment administrators pledge to increase procurement of real food, increase institutional transparency and increase student and community engagement.

 (2) The Case for the Real Food Campus Commitment: The top reasons why your college administrators and food service providers should sign the Commitment.